 Texas has specific training courses for private investigators (which are grouped under Private Security).
 Visit the Texas Department of Public Safety website and click on the link for Instructor / Training School Resources for a list of training documents.

-Also, view our list of general Training Resources for a collection of degrees, certification programs, training courses, and home study courses.
+Also, please view our list of general Training Resources for a collection of degrees, certification programs, training courses, and home study courses.
 Please note that the courses recommended by the state should be completed first.

-Information on the Other States
+Information on Licensing in Other States